Printed on October 21, 2018, 2:18 pm

 - The employee performs a unique service or has unique qualifications that are required for the position.

-- Such leave must be approved by the president/director/Chancellor or his/her designee, and any additional leave must be approved by the Chancellor upon the recommendation of the President/Director.
+- Such leave must be approved by the president/Chancellor or designee, and any additional leave must be approved by the Chancellor upon the recommendation of the President.

 - Employees who request an unpaid leave of absence due to a Family and Medical Leave Act (FMLA) qualifying event shall have their leaves processed in accordance with the provisions of Family and Medical Leave Policy 5:01:01:14 regarding eligibility, continuation of insurance coverage, maximum leave period for parents who are both State employees, etc.